 Features are the tangible parts of your product.

-So, some features of Colorado Mountain Coffee might be enticing mountain aroma, bold / aromatic flavor, packaged in sustainable packaging, smooth flavor, made in small artisanal roasters.
-This should not be a laundry list so keep it to the most important.
+Some features of Colorado Mountain Coffee might be an enticing mountain aroma, a bold or aromatic flavor, sustainable packaging, a smooth flavor, or small artisanal roasters.
+This should not be a laundry list, so limit it to the most important.

-When all is said and done, everyone needs a reason to buy.
-This is the incentive for the customer to hit the Buy Now button.
-This could be an introductory offer for first time buyers, free shipping, the flavor is a seasonal offering and goes away after a few months.
+Everyone needs a reason to buy – an incentive to hit the Buy Now button.
+It could be an introductory offer for first-time buyers, free shipping, or a seasonal flavor only available for a few months.

 Your Positioning Homework

-I have laid out a 5 step plan for changing the direction of a branded food.
-Take some time, quite time, to go through each step.
+I have laid out a 5-step plan for changing the direction of a branded food.
+Take some time to go through each step.
 Be prepared to go back and forth a dozen times or more.
-It is worth the effort since you will have something that gives you direction.
+You'll see it's worth the effort when you have something that gives you direction.

-Don't spend a dime on web sites, social media, email marketing or advertising until you create your food brand positioning statement.
-And when you do, find or make a food holiday that can inspire a celebratory launch in social media.
+Don't spend a dime on websites, social media, email marketing or advertising until you create your food brand positioning statement.